Europe | Travel Tips & News

 Our favourite comforting Welsh food is the golden crempog (Welsh pancakes), straight from the griddle with a drizzle of butter and honey.
 There’s certainly nothing better after a ramble through the Welsh countryside.

 Similar to Scotch pancakes (or drop scones), crempogs are thicker than their English counterparts, slightly risen and deliciously chunky.
 Best of all, stack them into a pile and slice them like a wedge of cake.
+Similar to Scotch pancakes, they are a delightful dessert or breakfast option alongside Welsh breakfast staples.

 If you’re in the mood for something sweet, give Welsh rarebit a skip and tackle a plate of crempogs instead.
 You won’t be disappointed.